dimatura/rpbar/README.md

         addhook switchframe exec rpbarsend
         addhook switchgroup exec rpbarsend
         addhook deletewindow exec rpbarsend
+        # The latest versions of RP have this hook
+        # addhook titlechanged exec rpbarsend

 1. Restart Ratpoison or manually execute `rpbar` (it should run in the background).